 Before cleaning the stove and sweeping the flue pipe and chimney, we recommend removing the baffle plates.
-(See section "Baffle plates and combustion lining")
+(See section "Removal of baffle plates and combustion lining")

 NOTE: All service and reparation must be done, when the stove is cold.

 CHECKING THE STOVE